-Adding detail to 3D objects for enhancement of apparent size or realism is a time-consuming task.
+Kuroyume Greebler helps you add detail to 3D objects for enhancement of apparent size or realism, normally a time-consuming task.
 It is made easier if tools are available to reduce the workload and time involved.
-Greebler is that new tool for your arsenal.
+Kuroyume Greebler is that tool for your arsenal.
 It provides support for multiprocessors, NET Render, selections, materials, and much more.

 On top of the typical choices found in most greebling software to enhance your work, there is also the ability to expand your arsenal with custom greeble shapes and objects.
-Objects can be duplicated across the surface as Instances or Render Instances allowing a rich amount of surface detailing while saving memory and time.
+Duplicated objects cross the surface as Instances or Render Instances, allowing a rich amount of surface detailing.
+At the same time, save memory and time.

 Multiprocessor generation lets you realize and customize results quickly by optimally using that powerful multiprocessor computer at your disposal.
-NET Render compatibility so that your professional project can be rendered using a render farm.
+NET Render compatible, too!
+In other words, render using a render farm.
 Greebler tags used in conjunction with the Greebler generator object and Polygon Selection tags let you control where and what details go onto your models.
 The Library Manager lets you store, organize, and reuse your custom shapes and objects.
 Presets to allow you to get the same results without having to remember configuration settings.
-Copy-Paste of settings to achieve same results quickly when presets are not required.
+Copy-Paste settings to achieve the same results quickly Presets not required.
 Customizable low-area and thin polygon exclusion for greebling.